 To use streaming replication, set up a file-based log-shipping standby

 turns a file-based log-shipping standby into streaming replication

-standby is setting the
+standby is setting

-to point to the primary server.
+file to point to the primary server.
 Set

 and authentication options